kaissaradi/FastSort/cluster-compare.md

     }

 2. Unit Clustering and Merging (clustering.py)
-This file handles the core steps of reducing the dimensionality of spike snippets, using HDBSCAN for initial density-based clustering, and then performing template-based merging of similar clusters.
+This file implements the clustering pipeline, including PCA for dimensionality reduction, HDBSCAN for initial clustering, and a customized routine to merge similar clusters based on both EI template similarity and separation in PC space.
 # axolotl/clustering.py
 """
 Functions for clustering spike waveforms, merging similar clusters,